-If You Just Build It, They Might Not Come
+If You Just Build It, They Might Not Come.

 The saying “content is king” has been echoed by countless digital marketers across the globe.
 While creating useful and significant content for your brand is imperative for SEO success, it’s not enough.
 In order for your content to rank in competitive search engine result pages (SERPs), people need to link to it.
-Digital marketers can speed up this process of gaining valuable backlinks by conducting link building campaigns (otherwise known here as “outreach”).
+Digital marketers can speed up this process of gaining valuable backlinks by conducting link building campaigns (otherwise known here as “off-page SEO”).

 While there are several link building strategies you can implement, all of them have one thing in common—email.
 Most people have a love/hate (mostly hate) with their email inbox, but distributing your content or guest post inquiries through email is the best way to build links.
-Yes, outreach can be done through other communication channels, like social media or messenger apps, but email trumps in comparison.
+Yes, off-page SEO can be done through other communication channels, like social media or messenger apps, but email trumps in comparison.
 Email is still the preferred communication method amongst most people (especially business professionals).
 In fact, Statista reports that there were approximately 281 billion emails sent and received in 2018.